The One True God is the God of Forgiveness

 Forgiveness comes through Jesus Christ

-We gain God's undeserved forgiveness through the blood of Jesus.
+We gain God's undeserved forgiveness through the death of Jesus.
 His sacrifice on the cross satisfied God's just anger over our sins, so that we could have our sins completely forgiven.
 God's forgiveness demonstrates to us His love instead of His wrath (Romans 5:8-10).
 Where would we be if God didn't forgive us?
-Hopeless...destined to hell.

 To know Jesus is to know God's forgiveness.
-This is because God's forgiveness is given to you only through believing in Jesus.
+This is because God's forgiveness is only given to you through belief in Jesus.

-God gave the ultimate sacrifice to forgive us.
+God gave the ultimate sacrifice to forgive us - His Son.
 Would you sacrifice your son so a person could be forgiven?
 I would not, but God did.
 God sent His Son, Jesus Christ, to die on the cross for us.
 This act of love positively shows us God is determined to forgive us.
-God's forgiveness keeps us from eternal punishment, and allows us to be His.
-(2 Thessalonians 1:8-9; 1 Peter 1:18-19, 2:9-10, 21-25).

-God's Word says our sins are completely removed from us when we believe in Jesus; they are remembered no more by Him (John 3:16-18; Acts 10:43b).
-We could say, our sins are thrown into the depths of the sea never to be fished for again, because of Jesus.
+God's Word says our sins are completely removed from us when we believe in Jesus; they are remembered no more by Him.
+We could say, because of Jesus our sins are thrown into the depths of the sea never to be fished for again.

 God also forgives us throughout our lives.
 In reality because of Jesus' payment for our sins, we live in God's forgiveness.
 When we sin as Christians, it does affect our relationship with God, but never our eternity.
 Our relationship with God can be immediately fixed by confessing our sin to Him (1 John 1:9).
-Your father, son, aunt, friend, boss, and neighbor may not forgive you, maybe never, but God always will.
-When God says He will forgive you, you can believe Him, He died to forgive you.
-I love being forgiven.
-Do you?
+Your father, aunt, friend, and boss may not forgive you, maybe never, but God always will.
+When God says He will forgive you, you can believe Him, because He died to forgive you.

 Don't misunderstand forgiveness